 Why do companies make you sign a bond?

-After acquiring the valuable skills, if you choose to leave the company, for any reason, the company faces substantial losses in terms of money, time, and human capital.
+If you’re a fresher straight out of college, there’s a possibility you’re not fully qualified.
+Companies invest in training programs and courses to develop your skills.
+After acquiring these valuable skills, if you choose to leave the company, the company faces substantial losses in terms of money, time, and human capital.
 It is in such cases that a company opts for bonds.
+This is a common practice, even for entry-level developer roles.

 Is signing a bond good?